 Colorado: Part 2

 Most expeditions into the unknown have had a purpose, or at least sought to find and or prove something specific.
 However, most expeditions, when researched after the fact, have provided a variety of unexpected side-benefits for the explorer.
-For instance, when Francis of Assisi (my mother's favorite saint) walked to Portugal, looking for God, did he know he would end up communicating with non-human animals?
+For instance, when Francis of Assisi (my mother's favorite saint) took a hike through the Sacred Valley, looking for God, did he know he would end up communicating with non-human animals?
 Columbus sailed west when others knew the world was round, but he and his crew set off to prove it by stealing gold from people who wouldn't expect him to do it from behind.
 How could he have guessed he would have found so much chocolate in his search for India's back door?
 When Drake set out to sell slaves and plunder the coastlines of the Americas, he couldn't possibly have imagined it would someday net him a beautiful bay, bearing his name long after his death.

 When Tiffany and I began talking about this trip, we discussed what we may be looking for in a two year journey of 30,000 miles from Alaska to Argentina.
 Our goals have been broad by necessity, and fairly well aligned in general.
 Where they differ, I think we are better off for the difference.
 Where they converge, we are incredibly fortunate.

 I'm always looking to explore concepts, regardless of where we are on the continuum of adventure (before, during or after).
 An item of special interest for me, specifically for this journey, has been the search for human universals; those traits, habits, and needs which bind us as a species, regardless of cultural differences.
 Of course, I'm interested in meeting fun and interesting people who will share stories and culture with me, but mostly, I've been after the random fun you can only find when you travel with an open mind.